llnl/Skywing/README.md

    * requires version 0.8.0 or newer

 ## Dependencies Managed as Git Submodules

+   You do not need to acquire these yourself.

  * Catch2
  * spdlog
  * Guidelines Support Library (GSL)

 ## Build instructions

+   Follow these instructions to build a "barebones" version of Skywing without any tests or examples.

  * Build non-managed dependencies separately
  * Get dependencies
-   * git submodule update --init
+   * `git submodule update --init`
  * Create build files
    * `mkdir build`
    * `meson build`